Installation¶

 mysql> GRANT ALL PRIVILEGES ON gds.* TO sysop@localhost;

-If the MySQL server resides on a different machine, the localhost
+If the MariaDB server resides on a different machine, the localhost

 must be